 The 1869 Scholars is a mentorship program focused on building meaningful and intentional relationships between Trinity students and alumni.
-Over an academic year, each alumnus is paired with a student to form one-on-one mentorships.
+Over an academic year, alumni are paired with students to form one-on-one mentorships.

 1869 Scholars is a unique, intimate program which allows current students to explore their interests and reflect upon their skill-building experiences with an Alumni Mentor.

 Participants can expect five to six interactions with a mentor between September and March.
-Student participants engage in a brief, 45-minute orientation program and enjoy participation in 1869 Scholar group activities.
-Alumni Mentors receive training via a live or recorded 60-minute webinar.
+Students and alumni mentors are required to participate in an orientation program (60-minutes in length).

 Alumni reconnect with the University and give back in their own way, while guiding students and preparing them for success in the real world.
-Students reflect on their Trinity experience, heed advice from someone who’s been in their shoes, and learn to articulate their skills, knowledge, passions, motivations, and personal development they have developed during their college years.
+Students reflect on their Trinity experience, and learn to articulate their skills, knowledge, passions, motivations, and personal development they have developed during their college years.

 Assistant Director for Residential Education